visualia/visualia_original/README.md

 <br>

-Each graphics component is aware of the current`<v-scene>` type and passes the actual rendering to technology-specific subcomponent.
+Each graphics component is aware of the current`<v-scene>` type and passes the actual rendering to a technology-specific subcomponent.

 When writing the following code: